AyanF/design-patterns/inversion-of-control.md

 In contrast, the Inversion of Control design pattern addresses these issues by promoting loose coupling between components.
 This is achieved by introducing an intermediary entity (often referred to as a container or framework) responsible for managing the dependencies between components.

+### Key Concepts

+1. Dependency Injection (DI): DI is a common technique used in IoC to provide the required dependencies to a component from the outside.
+Instead of the component creating its dependencies, they are "injected" into the component by the framework or container.

+2. Service Locator: In some IoC implementations, a service locator pattern is used, where components request their dependencies from a centralized service locator.
+The service locator manages the actual instances of the dependencies and provides them when requested.

+3. Event Handling: IoC can also be implemented using events, where components publish events and subscribe to events.
+The framework handles the event publishing and distribution to relevant subscribers.